Barrick Gold Corporation (GOLD) Shares Down Despite Recent Market Volatility

-Barrick Gold Corporation (NYSE: GOLD)’s stock price has decreased by -1.28 compared to its previous closing price of 17.17.
-However, the company has seen a fall of -4.83% in its stock price over the last five trading days.
+Barrick Gold Corporation (NYSE: GOLD)’s stock price has decreased by -1.24 compared to its previous closing price of 16.95.
+However, the company has seen a -6.64% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/01/22 that Novavax, Lucid, Zoom Video, AMC, Target: What to Watch in the Stock Market Today

 Top 5 Undervalued Stocks To Own In 2023